A father-son relationship is pretty exceptional and, whatever the age of the son, it’s important he gives the marriage his blessing.

-Whether it’s your grownup son recounting amusing tales from his childhood, your teenager reading a comically relatable poem, or your six-year-old giving his ‘unique’ relationship tips, your son’s contribution will add both love and laughter to your day.
+Whether it’s the grownup son recounting amusing tales from his childhood, the teenager reading a comically relatable poem, or a six-year-old giving his ‘unique’ relationship tips, a son’s contribution can add both love and laughter to the wedding day.

 The Adult Son